 There’s a reason high-protein diets tend to be an effective weight loss method — when you’re satiated, you think more clearly, and therefore you don’t make as many impulse decisions.
 The protein found in food is used by every part of your body to grow and function properly.

-Protein is found in such a wide variety of foods, both animal and plant-based, that you can be sure to eat enough no matter what kind of diet you’re following.
+Protein is found in such a wide variety of foods, both animal and plant-based, that you should be able to get plenty no matter what kind of diet you’re following.
 And the amount of protein we need daily varies, too.

 So how exactly does protein combat cravings?

 It’s simple, really: When you feel fuller longer, you’re much less likely to make bad decisions when it comes to your diet.
 A big slice of pizza or chocolate cake looks much more tempting when you feel hungry.

 Two other ways protein helps keep cravings at bay: It stabilizes blood sugar levels and improves your mood.
 The amino acids found in protein are necessary for balancing hormones naturally, which stabilizes your mood and acts as a natural anxiety remedy.
 When you’re calm, balanced and stable, it’s much easier to make healthier choices.

 Walnuts to much more than combat cravings.
 In fact, they’ve been listed as one of the world’s healthiest nuts.

 They’re full of a particularly beneficial form of vitamin E, omega-3 fats, and numerous other nutrients.
 Eating walnuts has known benefits for the heart and circulatory system, and they may even have anti-cancer benefits.
 Their ability to trick the brain into craving healthier foods is an added bonus.